Charlie Messenger Review: Does the Penguin Really Give Good Money Advice?

 Final Thoughts on Charlie

-Despite only a few days passing since I started exploring what Charlie has to offer, I have already found a few pros and cons.
-In fact I find the Messenger platform the services uses to be both a pro and a con.
+When I originally reviewed Charlie, it only took me a short time to find a few pros and cons.
+First of all, I find the Messenger platform the service uses to be both a pro and a con.
 While I appreciate that I don’t need to download yet another app in order to use Charlie (although that’s now an option), I’m really not a huge fan of Facebook or Messenger.
 Thus the idea of having to open the site to chat with Charlie does make me less inclined to do so.
 At the same time, for those who are less Facebook-phobic than I am, using a chatbot to do much of what other apps can is both convenient and creative.

 Given these initial impressions and the fact that it’s free to use, I’d say it’s worth giving Charlie a chance — either via Messenger or by downloading their new app.

 Also published on Medium.